napat1412/docker-http-redirect/README.md

-# Docker basic authorization proxy
+# Docker http redirect

-This dockerfile build nginx for redirect http to https and bypass https to https by scheme.
+This dockerfile build nginx for redirect http to https and bypass https to https that depend on X-forwarded-proto.

 ## Build